reasons to end a relationship

 “Usually, spouses end up staying in such relationships and compromise because they have children and may lack the resources or support system to help them make a clean transition out of the marriage.
 However, marriage is not a one-way road.
 If the marriage or relationship is not fulfilling and you are not getting anything out of the relationship, then it will continue to be an unhappy one,” says Gopa.

 Remember, you have the right to pull the plug on the relationship that makes you feel incomplete, no matter what people say.
 There’s no point in staying in a relationship where you feel lonely or disrespected.
 Do not neglect your needs if they are too important to you and consider this as one of the more important reasons to end love.

 Related Reading: 13 Signs Of A Controlling Woman To Watch Out For

-7. Reasons to end love – you have drifted apart
+7. Reasons to end love – You have drifted apart

-“Often people get a rude shock when their children leave for college, and they realize they have nothing in common.
-If during couples therapy, they are unable to reconnect or find it difficult to live with one another as they can no longer relate to each other, then they need to take stock of the situation and find a way to end a relationship without hurting each other,” opines Gopa.
+“Often, people get a rude shock when their children leave for college and they realize they have nothing in common.
+If during couple’s therapy, they are unable to reconnect or find it difficult to live with one another as they can no longer relate to each other, then they need to take stock of the situation and find a way to end a relationship without hurting each other,” opines Gopa.

 You don’t ask how their day was.
 You spend weeks and days without calling or texting them and you don’t even miss the communication.
-You may love your partner but you are not IN love with them.
-Being in a relationship with someone you barely see or talk to is hardly a relationship at all.
+Perhaps you don’t feel emotionally or physically connected to them.
+There is a scarcity of affectionate non-sensual touches like a warm hug or holding their hands, let alone intimate sexual moments.